Park-Ease/ParkEase-Real-Time-Slot-Detection/README.md

 ---

-# Prisma Commands for MongoDB
+# Prisma Commands for MongoDB:

 1) prisma init - Creates a prisma folder and a schema.prisma
 1) prisma generate - Generates the tables based on the schema
 2) prisma db push - Pushes changes in schema directly to DB